nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Saving the data to a specified location : `save`
 All GGist data is saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.
-The save file is `./data/ggist.xml` by default.<br>
+The save file is `./data` by default.<br>
 You can switch the save file location easily if you wish.<br>
-Format: `save FILE_LOCATION.xml`
+Format: `save FILE_LOCATION`

-> Filename has to be in .xml format.

 Example:<br>
-* `save OneDrive/data/ggist.xml`
+* `save /Users/Documents/OneDrive/data`

+> By default, filename will be  ggist.xml

+You can change the file name to your preference too.<br>
+Format: `save FILE_NAME.xml`

+> The file format has to be .xml

 ## Command Cheatsheet